Skip to Main Content (Press Enter)

 Available from:

-Two tweens, Meena, an Indian immigrant girl living in New York City, and River, the son of a Kentucky coal miner, become pen pals and learn that they have a lot more in common than the differences in their background would indicate.
+Two tweens, Meena, an Indian immigrant girl living in New York City, and River, the son of a Kentucky coal miner, become pen pals and learn that they have a lot more in common than the differences in their backgrounds would indicate.
 Told through a series of letters that are actually written by two different authors, this book is full of joy, bravery, and compassion.
 Mrs. Payne, a reading tutor for multiple grade levels, shares, “All my students LOVE it and feel moved to share their own stories after they are finished.”

 Also available from: